vkoskiv/c-ray/README.md

 ## Dependencies

+- CMake for the build system
-- SDL2 (CMake will link and enable it if it is found on your system.)
+- SDL2 (Optional, CMake will link and enable it if it is found on your system.)
 - Standard C99/GNU99 with some standard libraries

 All other libraries are included as source